Meteor-Community-Packages/meteor-collection2/README.md

 [simple-schema](https://github.com/aldeed/meteor-simple-schema) package, the
 collection2 package adds additional options explained in this section.

-### unique

-Set `unique: true` in your schema to ensure that non-unique values will never be set for the key.
-You may want to ensure a unique mongo index on the server as well.
-Refer to the documentation for the `index` option.

-The error message for this is very generic.
-It's best to define your own using `MyCollection.simpleSchema().messages()`.
-The error type string is "notUnique".

 ### denyInsert and denyUpdate

 If you set `denyUpdate: true`, any collection update that modifies the field